GLOBAL MARKETS-Stocks fall after touching six-week high, dollar weaker after U.S. data

 Global asset performancehttp://tmsnrt.rs/2yaDPgn

-(Additional reporting by Rodrigo Campos in New York, Shreyashi Sanyal and Aniruddha Ghosh in Bengaluru; Editing by Nick Zieminski and David Gregorio)
+(Additional reporting by Rodrigo Campos in New York, Shreyashi Sanyal and Aniruddha Ghosh in Bengaluru; Editing by Nick Zieminski, David Gregorio and Aurora Ellis)

 ((charles.mikolajczak@tr.com; @ChuckMik;))